 I have always been a keen swimmer.
-I was champion and record holder in the 200m breaststroke in Cyprus in 2008, and I had the privilege of participating in competitions around the world with the National Team of Cyprus.
-I am a resilient, hard-working and positive person, with the ability to work hard to meet deadlines whilst at the same time working well within teams to overcome obstacles and problems.
-I am a passionate individual and an expert in Geographic Information Systems (GIS), and I understand the essentiality of working to produce and archive data.
-I enjoy working in any environment, and I have excellent communication skills, enabling me to relate to people regardless of their background, education level, religion, and culture.
-Fieldwork wise, I have worked in five different countries in Europe, the Eastern Mediterranean and the Middle East, and I have developed a good set of archaeological and survey skills both on-land and underwater.
-I am a keen recreational (rescue) diver with 5 years’ experience and 400 logged dives.
+I was champion and record holder in the 200m breaststroke in Cyprus in 2008, and had the privilege of participating in competitions around the world with the National Team.
+I am a passionate, resilient, and positive person, with the ability to work hard to meet deadlines, whilst at the same time working well within teams to overcome obstacles and problems.
+I am an expert in Geographic Information Systems (GIS), and understand the importance working to produce data and to archive it for future reuse.
+I enjoy working in any environment, and have excellent communication skills enabling me to relate to people regardless of their socioeconomic and cultural background.
+I have undertaken fieldwork in five different countries in Europe, the Eastern Mediterranean and the Middle East, and have developed a good set of archaeological and survey skills both on-land and underwater.
+I am a keen recreational (rescue) diver with 6 years’ experience and over 600 logged dives.

 As of 2021 I have signed a two years part-time contract with the Department of Antiquities Cyprus and I am responsible for providing consultation on issues related to the protection of UCH in all maritime zones of Cyprus.